L33t-dot-UK/MIPR/Version_0_6/Readme.md

 - 7; Line Follower Mode; Intermediate
 - 8; Line Follower Mode; Advanced

-Modes 1 to 4 do not work because they require SB-001 or SB-001A to work, for these modes use code version 0.5 or 0.4.
+Modes 1 to 4 work with this code version once SB-001 or SB-001A have been inserted.

 # File Breakdown;